abdifardin/abdifardin.github.io/_posts/2021-2-10-coronakrg.markdown

 ![Screenshot](/assets/images/projects/corona/home.png)

-Ad the begning of the covid outbreaks, we received a project from Sulaymaniyah health orginzation to build an online database system to manage the covid tests.
+At the onset of the COVID-19 pandemic, we were entrusted with a critical project from the Sulaymaniyah Health Organization: to construct an online database system for managing COVID-19 test results.
+Recognizing the urgency of the situation, we promptly set to work.

-We immediately started building the system and within a month we could deliver it to the client.
-It was a user frinedly, fully custom, react backed database system which let the goverment staff add and manage the records and let the patient check their test results.
+In a swift span of just one month, I was able to deliver a fully customized, React-backed database system to the client.
+This intuitive platform was engineered to empower government staff, allowing them to add and manage records seamlessly.
+In parallel, it also provided patients with the ability to check their test results conveniently.

+Our prompt response and the user-friendly nature of our system allowed the Sulaymaniyah Health Organization to streamline their operations during a crucial time.
+In a broader perspective, it underscored our commitment to delivering cutting-edge solutions when it matters the most.

 <a href="/assets/images/projects/corona/new.png" width="100" target="_blank">
   <img style="width: 80%" src="/assets/images/projects/corona/new.png" />
 </a>
 ## Features
- - User management system
+ - User Management System
- - Add a new record
- - Automatic printer detection and printing
+ - Automatic Printer Detection and Printing
- - Seaarch and filters the history list
+ - Search and Filtering
- - Multi branch
+ - Multi-Branch Capability
- - Data visualization and more
+ - Data Visualization

 ## Tech stack